-Service dogs are often life changing for people with disabilities.
+Service dogs are often life-changing for people with disabilities.
 While both a service dog and a typical pet form bonds with their families and “people,” a service dog is specifically trained to mitigate a physical or psychological disability.
-In fact, in order to be considered a true service dog, the animal must perform a task that the owner cannot perform themselves due to their disability.

-Even though these dogs are highly trained to help mitigate their specific owner’s disability, they’re still just like regular dogs in that they can get sick, injured, or require veterinary attention.
+Even though these dogs are highly trained to help their owners’ specific disabilities, they’re still just like regular dogs in that they can get sick, injured, or require veterinary attention.
 That leaves owners with many of the same questions as pet owners—including whether to get pet insurance for their service dog.

 Why Service Dog Insurance Makes Sense

 While pet owners may spend from a few hundred dollars to as much as $3,500 for a dog, a service dog costs between $20,000 and $40,000.

 True service dogs are bred for temperament, intelligence, and suitability to the task they’re expected to perform.
 As a result, they’re often bred from top working lines that are more expensive than the average “puppies for sale” ad found in the local paper.